 The Role of AI in Google Workspace DLP

 Into this vacuum came the idea of AI-based classification and labeling.
 If your Workspace admin enables Google Workspace AI Labels (it’s not enabled by default), Google will use AI to automatically generate labels for your Drive assets.
 Then, specific users designated by your admin review and respond to those labels.
 This trains the model and improves its accuracy for your data.
 Once the model is sufficiently trained, your admin can turn AI classification to automatic.
+Integrating AI-based classification solutions can boost security by automating sensitive data identification.

 Like any AI-based assessment, Google’s AI classification labels aren’t 100% accurate, but it’s certainly better than not having it at all.
 The labels can also be used by more advanced tools, like DoControl’s platform, to trigger specific, granular actions.